 Reappraisal Exclusion from Grandparent to GrandchildReal property sold or transferred from Grandparent to grandchild, under limited circumstances, will not be reassessed.

 Registered Domestic Partners ExclusionRegistered Domestic Partners are not subject to reassessment as changes in ownership under California law.

 Earthquake RetrofitSeismic retrofitting is new construction that may qualify for assessment exclusion.

 SolarCertain solar energy systems may qualify for new construction exclusions.

-Reappraisal Exclusion Between Parent to ChildReal property sold or transferred between parents and their children, under limited circumstances, will not be reassessed.
+Reappraisal Exclusion For Transfer Between Parent and ChildReal property sold or transferred between parents and their children, under limited circumstances, will not be reassessed.